 A smart TV isn't that smart without an internet connection.
-All the apps you use on your Samsung TV—such as Netflix, YouTube, or Hulu—require an active, stable wireless connection in order for you to be able to use them.
+All the apps you use on your Samsung® TV—such as Netflix®, YouTube®, or Hulu®—require an active, stable wireless connection for you to use them.

 Samsung TV not detecting wireless network